 Which are best for you?

-As we get older, we might change our priorities when it comes to choosing holidays, but with sixty being the new fifty - or is it forty now? - there's still plenty of choice.
-The over-sixties need not rule out activity breaks or venturing off the beaten track, and can be imaginative in their choice of destination anywhere in the world.
+holiday?
+There's still plenty of choice.
+Many over-sixties need not rule out activity breaks or venturing off the beaten track, and can be imaginative in their choice of destination anywhere in the world.

 For almost forty years Titan Travel have presented a choice of nearly four hundred cruise holidays, and escorted tours, with nearly a hundred different countries on their itinerary.
 They offer a door to door service, scheduled flights, highly experienced tour organisers, top quality accommodation and travel, whether you want to journey by air, road, rail, river or sea.
 They offer: